 The Company cannot predict how the market will react to the new broadcast television station technical standard, ATSC 3.0, as the period for voluntary transition to the new standard has only recently begun.
 ATSC 3.0-capable consumer devices are not yet widely available in the U.S., although the first U.S. consumer television receivers equipped with ATSC 3.0 capabilities are expected to become available in 2020.
 As part of the voluntary transition, many station groups are beginning to test ATSC 3.0 streams.
 Notably, there is a large consortium led by the Pearl Media Group (of which GMG is a member) that is leading test trials in the Phoenix and Dallas markets.
 Competing stations that transition to ATSC 3.0 may increase competition for the Company's stations and/or create competitive pressure for the Company's stations to launch ATSC 3.0 streams.
 As noted above, GMG's WDIV station is scheduled to commence broadcast of a ATSC 3.0 stream in 2020.
 The transition to ATSC 3.0 may cause the Company to incur substantial costs.
-More generally, the deployment of ATSC 3.0 may have other material effects on the Company's operating results.
+More generally, the deployment of ATSC 3.0 may have other material effects on the Company's media businesses that cannot now be reliably predicted and that may have a material adverse effect on the Company's operating results.

-• Potential Liability for Intellectual Property Infringement Could Adversely Affect the Company's Businesses.
+Potential Liability for Intellectual Property Infringement Could Adversely Affect the Company's Businesses.